Aug - 14 - 2025

 Pho Ly Quoc Su stands as one of Hanoi's most revered pho establishments, earning its iconic status through decades of culinary excellence

-Read more: Top 30 famous food in Hanoi you must try for your unforgettable trip
+Read more: Top 30 famous foods in Hanoi you must try for your unforgettable trip

 Pho Bat Dan stands as one of Hanoi's most revered pho establishments, distinguished by its steadfast adherence to traditional cooking methods that have remained unchanged for generations.
 What sets this iconic spot apart is their meticulous broth preparation, simmered for hours with beef bones, star anise, cinnamon, and other secret spices that create a depth of flavor impossible to replicate elsewhere.
 Bat Dan maintains the authentic Hanoi practice of serving the soup piping hot with minimal garnish, allowing the crystal-clear yet richly flavored broth to take center stage.